310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Eichi %}
 Investment-wise, it’s pretty cheap in the long run, no?
-If all goes as planned, and the people of Hoshijima become enthusiastic for the restoration of the island—
+If all goes according to plan, and the people of Hoshijima become enthusiastic for the restoration of the island—

 Then there’ll still be a huge surplus in their budget, especially compared to having the construction work be put on pause due to continuous interference.
 It’s necessary expenses, essentially.